AI SEO Statistics: Telecom (2026-07 edition)

 A controlled snapshot, documented end to end.

-40 standardized buyer questions per industry, one response per model per question (ChatGPT (gpt-5-mini), Claude (claude-sonnet-5), Gemini (gemini-3-flash-preview)), collected 2026-07-06, coded against a fixed 12-behavior rubric with human QA.
-AI outputs vary with model version, location and time — figures describe this sample and window, and are refreshed each edition.
+40 frozen benchmark questions, one expected response per model per question (ChatGPT API (gpt-5-mini), Claude API (claude-sonnet-5), Gemini API (gemini-3-flash-preview)), collected 2026-07-06 and coded against a fixed 12-behavior rubric.
+The pipeline validates the schema, recomputes aggregates and reports consistency issues.
+AI outputs vary with model version, location and time, so the figures describe this edition's exact sample and measurement window.
 Read the full methodology →